AVID student profile

 Being in AVID is voluntary.
 AVID students sign the AVID Student Agreement indicating their commitment to the program and to their success.
 The initial commitment is one year.
 Students are highly encouraged to continue in AVID as they progress through junior high school and throughout high school.
 According to studies conducted by AVID, students experience the best results after being in the class for at least three years.
 AVID students usually choose to stay in AVID until they graduate from high school.

 Applying for AVID

-Families of students who are being offered an opportunity to be be in the AVID class receive a letter inviting them to the AVID Family Information Night during which they can learn more about AVID.
-A student information session is also held during the school day for students who receive the invitation letter.
-Students who receive the invitation and who are interested in being in AVID must complete the AVID Student Application and be interviewed by AVID staff.
+Families of students who are being offered an opportunity to be in the AVID class receive a letter inviting them attend the AVID Family Information Night, which is usually held in November, so they can learn more about AVID.
+A student information session is also held during the school day for students who received the invitation letter.
 Students can also be nominated by a teacher or counselor.
-Attending the Family Information Night or a teacher/counselor nomination does not guarantee selection.
-All students who would like to apply to be in AVID must complete and submit the AVID student application and be interviewed to be considered for possible selection.
-The application process usually begins in Novemeber, applications are accepted in December before winter break, and interviews are held in early January.
+Attending the AVID Family Information Night or a teacher/counselor nomination does not guarantee selection.
+All students who would like to apply to be in AVID must complete and submit the AVID student application and be interviewed by AVID staff to be considered for possible selection.
+Applications are made available and accepted in early December.
+Interviews are held during the school day in January.
 Students who are selected to be in AVID are informed in time for class registrations for the following school year.